rfong/sustenance/food/pescetarian.md

 - lemongrass paste to taste, or a few pieces of smashed lemongrass stalk

 Other ingredients
-- 13.5oz full-fat coconut milk or cream (Chaokoh or Thai Kitchen brands are decently thick)
+- 1 standard 13.5oz can of full-fat coconut milk or cream (Chaokoh or Thai Kitchen brands are decently thick)
 - 1 lime, juice & zest (or I just use bottled lime juice if I don't have a lime)
 - 2 handfuls baby spinach or other tender greens
 - 1.25lbs white fish fillets, seasoned with kosher salt